HLTCHKUST/Mem2Seq/README.md

 Under the utils folder, we have the script to import and batch the data for each dataset.

 ## Basic example
-Mem2Seq is a general sequence to sequence model.
+Mem2Seq can be considered as a general sequence to sequence model with the ability to address external memories.
 We prepared a very basic implementation (including data preprocessing and model) for a English to France translation task.
 Obviusly there is not much to copy from the input in this small corpus, so it is just to show how the model works in a general sequence to sequence task.
 Run:
 ```console
 ❱❱❱ python3 main_nmt.py
 ```
 This version uses a flat memory instead of triple as described in the paper.

-## Train a model for dialog
+## Train a model for task-oriented dialog datasets
 We created  `main_train.py` to train models.
 You can see there is a notation, `globals()[args['decoder']]`, it is converting a string into a fuction.
 So to train a model you can run:
 Mem2Seq bAbI t1-t6:
 ```console